-François Couture, All Music Guide--"Since the mid-'90s, Ernesto Diaz-Infante counts as one of the most prolific avant-garde composer and improviser the U.S. West Coast has seen.
+"Since the mid-'90s, Ernesto Diaz-Infante counts as one of the most prolific avant-garde composer and improviser the U.S. West Coast has seen.
 He has performed and recorded music on piano, prepared guitar, and electronics; composed chamber music; improvised with a very large number of musicians from California, New York, and Chicago; and released a pile of CDs on very small independent labels such as Pax Recordings, Sweetstuff Media, Zzaj Productions, and Public Eyesore.
-His multifaceted career gives him the look of an eclectic or maverick artist, but the persistence and commanding seriousness with which he pursues his career is gaining him a small but dedicated following."
+His multifaceted career gives him the look of an eclectic or maverick artist, but the persistence and commanding seriousness with which he pursues his career is gaining him a small but dedicated following." --François Couture, All Music Guide

 In 1997, San Francisco composer/guitarist Ernesto Diaz-Infante began the Pax Recordings record label which is dedicated to the documentation, preservation, and contagion of music from the margins of our culture and psyches.
-He and filmmaker Marjorie Sturm run Pax Recordings.
+In 2003, filmmaker Marjorie Sturm joined him in running Pax Recordings.

-ED-I composed the music for filmmaker Marjorie Sturm’s The Cult of JT LeRoy. and many of her other works.
-They live in San Francisco with their son Ezra Sturm and daughter Shoshana Sturm.
+Ernesto Diaz-Infante composed the music for filmmaker Marjorie Sturm’s documentary The Cult of JT LeRoy and her other films.
+They live in San Francisco with their son and daughter.

 "He makes a dangerous playmate" --The Wire